-EU Member States and EU Institutions
+EU Member States, EU Institutions, Bodies and Agencies

-The aim of this course is to provide civilian and military senior officers with the planning and management skills and knowledge required in order to perform their duties in the Common Security and Defence Policy (CSDP) area.
-AMT builds on the principle that CSDP is a key element of the EU external action, which reflects the collective toolbox, available to the EEAS, EU Commission, and EU Member States.
+The aim of this course is to equip senior civilian and military officers with the planning, management skills, and knowledge needed to effectively carry out responsibilities within the Common Security and Defence Policy (CSDP) Strategic Crisis Management.
+AMT is based on the understanding that CSDP implementation is a central component of the EU's external action, based on the collective toolkit accessible to the EEAS, EU Commission, and EU Member States.